htmd.model module#

 units (str) – The units of lag.
 Can be ‘frames’ or any time unit given as a string.

 nits (int) – Number of implied timescales to calculate.
-Default: all
+If None, all are calculated.

 results (bool) – If the method should return the calculated implied timescales